 With a spork, pipe cleaner, popsicle sticks, glue and googley eyes, Bonnie creates Forky (Tony Hale), who quickly raises Bonnie’s spirits.
 Much to Woody’s surprise, Forky soon comes alive, much in the same vein as he and his fellow toys.
 Forky quickly becomes Bonnie’s favorite toy, but having been created from trash, Forky still believes himself to be trash, and is dead-set on throwing himself away.
-This makes a dilemma for Woody.
 Determined to keep Bonnie happy, Woody spends day and night preventing the suicidal utensil from throwing himself away.

 This proves especially difficult when Bonnie’s family takes a road trip, bringing her toys along for the ride (as kids do).
 During one especially tiresome night for Woody, Forky manages to jump out of the RV, leaving Woody to give chase.

 Woody reunites with Forky, and manages to make the utensil understand his place as a toy.
 But getting back to Bonnie will prove to be a difficult task both physically and emotionally.
 Bonnie’s family is at an RV park sitting next to both an antique store that serves as the home of Gabby Gabby (Christina Hendricks) – a doll determined to steal Woody’s voice box at any cost – and a traveling carnival, where Woody is reunited with Bo Peep (who has become a lost toy), leaving him to question what he truly wants.